gcornetta/piwrapper/README.md

 <a name="preliminary-steps"></a>
 # Preliminary steps
+Before installing the software you have to make sure that you comply with the hardware and software requirements specified in the next two sections.

+<a name="hardware-prerequisites"></a>
 ## Hardware prerequisites
 This software has been tested on a Raspberry Pi III Model B (amrv7 32-bit architecture) with a 8-GByte SD card.
 We strongly recommend using this Raspberry Pi model to avoid possible compilation errors of the GPIO module.
 You need at least 150 MBytes of free disk space to install the software.
 You also need to connect to your Raspberry Pi a current sensor to monitor the connected machine.
 You can find sensor specifications [here](#specs).

+<a name="software-prerequisites"></a>
 ## Software prerequisites
 The Machine wrapper software requires that you previously install on your system the following software packages: